kirilliliych/DemoInt/README.md

 ## Brief introduction
 C++11 provided us plenty of new things, and in this whole bunch such novelties as __rvalue references__ and __move semantics__ can be noticed.
-Although it may seem that these entities are peculiarly similar to lvalue references and copy semantics accordingly, they introduce some new ideas in C++.
+Although it may seem that these entities are peculiarly similar to lvalue references and copy semantics accordingly, they introduce some new ideas to C++.

 ***
 ## Rvalue references
 The main purpose of rvalue references (they are marked like *&&* - two ampersands) is to deal with temporary objects (which are to be destroyed soon).

 ***
 ## Copy semantics reminder